jackyzha0/jackyzha0.github.io/content/thoughts/new DARPA.md

 ---
 title: "A new DARPA"
 date: 2021-08-01T22:10:54-04:00
+tags:
+- sapling
 ---

 > Great hackers tend to clump together (PG, 2004)

-Money is power.
+[Money](thoughts/money.md) is power.
 It dictates what type of research and work gets [funded](thoughts/funding.md), and who gets to do it.

 It's important to be aware of the incentive structures in place wherever you work (e.g. academia, industry): 80k hours of work in your life, it matters a lot where that goes (voting with labour).